+1-855-848-1332

 • If possible a visual guide can help a user quickly and easily navigate an application.

 There are technical and physical limitations that need to be taken into account when designing a good user interface.
 The technology is always improving and allowing for more precise input, but the real problem is that the human finger is not.
-MIT did a study and discovered that the average human fingertip measures roughly 8-10mm.
+In this study, MIT discovered that the average human fingertip measures roughly 8-10mm.
 This will naturally limit the precision a finger can have when using a capacitive touchscreen.

 1. How will your device be held?